Aman-saimbhi/Face_Recognition_using_OpenCV/README.md

 on the openCV frame.
 This script uses the encodings calculated previously.
 The encodings of the face in the frame are calculated and then the cosine or euclidean distance is calculated between this face and the stored encodings, if the distance is less than a threshold value then we say the faces are similar and hence the name is displayed.

+cleaning.py : This file only has some pre-processing steps for the images in the directory.